Jforbus/School_District_Analysis/README.md

 ![performance_summary](https://github.com/Jforbus/School_District_Analysis/blob/main/Resources/performance-summary.png)

 How does replacing the ninth-grade scores affect the following:
-    Math and reading scores by ghttps://github.com/Jforbus/School_District_Analysis/blob/main/Resources/scores_grade.pngrade
+    Math and reading scores by grade.

      In the scores by grade we can cleary see the results of our omission.
 Where before Thomas High School showed an 83.7 and 83.6 in reading and math, both now show as `nan`.
         ![score_grade](https://github.com/Jforbus/School_District_Analysis/blob/main/Resources/scores_grade.png)

-   Scores by school spending
+   Scores by school spending.

     We see no change in the output for the school spending summary.
         ![school_spending](https://github.com/Jforbus/School_District_Analysis/blob/main/Resources/spending_summary.png)

-   Scores by school size
+   Scores by school size.

     There is also no change in the summarization based on school size.
        ![size_summary](https://github.com/Jforbus/School_District_Analysis/blob/main/Resources/size_summary.png)

    Scores by school type

      Lastly, the summary based on school type remained unaffected by the removal of the 9th grade scores for Thomas High School.
        ![type_summary](https://github.com/Jforbus/School_District_Analysis/blob/main/Resources/type_summary.png)

 ## Summary